-4.5 This course will delve into the nature of government and the dynamics of politics.
+This course will delve into the nature of government and the dynamics of politics.
 Students will be exposed to various functions within politics, including political change and instability, ideological analysis, governmental bodies, conflict within political institutions, and the relationship between politics and the economy.
 Coverage of the U.S. Constitution and the State of Nevada Constitution is an integral part of this course.
-This course fulfills the State of Nevada requirement for the study of the U.S. Constitution and the State of Nevada Constitution.
-Prerequisite: None
+This course fulfills the State of Nevada requirement for the study of the U.S. Constitution and the State of the U.S. Prerequisite: None

-Introduction to Physical Science SCI 110
+SCI 110 Introduction to Physical Science